02Mani/EX-No.4.1.-CUT-SECTION-OF-SOLIDS/README.md

 # EX No.4.1.
 CUT SECTION OF SOLIDS
-## DATE:
+## DATE:12/05/2025
+//
 ## AIM
-To create the solid model from given drawing and section the solid model
+Toj create the solid model from given drawing and section the solid model

 ## REQUIREMENTS:
 1. Autodesk fusion 360